RUST VS C++ 2023

 C++ is a very fast and high-performance language, it is one of the few high-level programming languages in which petaFLOPS computations have been achieved, others being C, Julia, and Fortran.

-C++ has many advanced features that make it a popular choice for developing operating systems, compilers, game engines, video games, servers, space probes, desktop applications, telecommunication systems, embedded systems, and many other large applications.
+C++ has many other advanced features that make it a popular choice for developing operating systems, compilers, game engines, servers, space probes, desktop applications, telecommunication systems, embedded systems, and many other large applications.

 C++ is used by many companies such as Google, Meta, Microsoft, Intel, Adobe, IBM, Epic Games, LinkedIn, NASA, Apple, and many others.